mattstyles/raid/packages/fl/readme.md

 ## Connected action types

-Actions can be connected directly to a signal so that when they are instantiated they immediately force the signal to emit them.
+Actions can be connected directly to a signal so that when they are instantiated they trigger an emit from the connected signal.

 ```js
 import { Signal } from 'raid'